 The Norton Safe Web report also includes a detailed view of each post in your news feed.
 You can sort the posts that were published using multiple criteria, in case you are interested.

 When testing this app, I noticed another shortcoming: Norton Safe Web doesn't scan your wall.
 If someone posts dodgy stuff on your Facebook wall, Norton Safe Web seems to ignore it, which is not great.

 Verdict - A Bare-Bones Security App for Facebook

-The main role of Norton Safe Web, in the Facebook context, is to determine if the links posted to your feed might expose you to a threat.
+The main role of Norton Safe Web, in the Facebook context, is to determine if the links posted to your feed might expose you to a threat and to collect data for Symantec.
 A scan of your feed is done each time you access the application; however, you can enable auto-scan which will scan your feed every hour.
-The downside of this app is that there are no proactive notifications in the from of a message or comment if a link is indeed a threat.
+The downside of this app is that there are no proactive notifications in the form of a message or comment, if a link is indeed a threat.
 The Facebook user is required to access the app and view the report in order to determine if a link should be accessed or not.

 Also, if you read its Privacy Notice, you realize that, from Symantec's perspective, this is mostly a data collection app, not a real security tool designed to be easy to use and useful to its users.
 It looks rather primitive and using it is anything but a pleasure.
 I definitely recommend that you look elsewhere for good Facebook security apps.